 Baptism is one of two sacraments the United Church of Canada recognizes.
 (The other is communion.)
 A sacrament is a visible sign of God’s love for us.
 For more information about Baptism click here.

-Our next Baptism date are November 25.
+Our next Baptism date is April 21, Easter Sunday.
 If you are interested in having a child baptized, please contact the church office.